 Virginia Tech has more than 135 campus buildings, research laboratories, the Corporate Research Center, an airport, 2,600-acre main campus in Blacksburg, and a 1,800-acre research farm in Montgomery County.

-Among the university's major on-campus facilities are: Carol M. Newman Library, with more than 2.3 million volumes; the Moss Arts Center, home of the Center for the Arts at Virginia Tech professional presenting program; The Inn at Virginia Tech and Skelton Conference Center, which offers conference space and 147 hotel rooms and suites ; Cassell Coliseum (seating 10,000); and Lane Stadium (seating more than 66,000).
-Adjacent to campus is the Virginia Tech Corporate Research Center, which employs about 2,700 and offers businesses the opportunity to establish close working relationships with the university.
+Among the university's major facilities in Blacksburg are: Carol M. Newman Library, with more than 2.3 million volumes; the Moss Arts Center, home of the Center for the Arts at Virginia Tech professional presenting program; The Inn at Virginia Tech and Skelton Conference Center, which offers conference space and 147 hotel rooms and suites; Cassell Coliseum (seating 10,000); and Lane Stadium (seating more than 66,000).
+Adjacent to campus is the Virginia Tech Corporate Research Center, which employs about 2,900 and offers businesses the opportunity to establish close working relationships with the university.

-Major off-campus facilities include the Center for European Studies and Architecture in Switzerland; the Virginia Tech Northern Virginia Center in Falls Church; the Hotel Roanoke & Conference Center; public radio station WVTF in Roanoke; the Marion duPont Scott Equine Medical Center in Leesburg; Virginia Tech Research Center – Arlington ; the Washington-Alexandria Center of the College of Architecture and Urban Studies; the Virginia Tech Carilion School of Medicine and Research Institute; a dozen agricultural experiment stations; and six 4-H centers throughout the state.
+Major facilities outside of Blacksburg include the Center for European Studies and Architecture in Switzerland; the Virginia Tech Northern Virginia Center in Falls Church; the Hotel Roanoke & Conference Center; public radio station WVTF in Roanoke; the Marion duPont Scott Equine Medical Center in Leesburg; Virginia Tech Research Center - Arlington; the Washington-Alexandria Center of the College of Architecture and Urban Studies; the Virginia Tech Carilion School of Medicine and Research Institute; a dozen agricultural experiment stations; and six 4-H centers.

-The University Libraries consist of the Carol M. Newman Library and three branches: Art and Architecture, Veterinary Medicine, and the Resource Service Center located in Falls Church, Virginia.
+A member of the prestigious Association of Research Libraries, the University Libraries consist of the Carol M. Newman Library and three branches: Art and Architecture, Veterinary Medicine, and the Northern Virginia Resource Center located in Falls Church, Virginia.
 Their online services are available 24/7.

-The Special Collections Department houses major research collections including the Archives of American Aerospace Exploration, the International Archive of Women in Architecture, Railroad Archives, and the Culinary History Collection.
-In addition there are a large number of collections related to the Civil War.
+Special Collections, located on the first floor of Newman Library, houses major research collections including the Archives of American Aerospace Exploration, the International Archive of Women in Architecture, Railroad Archives, the Culinary History Collection, and many items from the Civil War.

 For users with disabilities, there is a Special Services Room in Newman Library equipped with adaptive software and hardware.

-For additional information on what is available, check out http://www.lib.vt.edu/, come by for a self-guided tour, or stop by one of the Information/Help desks.
+For additional information, check out www.lib.vt.edu, come walk through our spaces, or stop by one of the help desks.

 130 Student Services Building (mc 0548)